Addictive parsley paste with garlic, chives and salt, this is the most delicious way of preserving parsley.

 - 100 g/ 3.5 oz fine sea salt

-- Place all the ingredients in a good food processor (I use my Thermomix) and blend until you obtain a fine paste.
-Transfer into small jars.
+- Place all the ingredients in a good food processor and blend until you obtain a fine paste.
+Transfer to small jars.

 - The jars should keep refrigerated for about 1 year.
 I prefer to freeze the jars to make sure that the paste remains fresh and tasty.

-- stir a few teaspoons of it in soups, stews or egg dishes, like scrambled eggs, omelettes etc
+- Stir a few teaspoons of it in soups, stews or egg dishes, like scrambled eggs, omelets, etc.

 - Mix 2 teaspoons and some olive oil and marinate chicken breasts, steaks or pork chops.

 - Mix 2-3 teaspoons with 250 g/ 2 sticks soft butter to make herb butter.